How to Answer ‘Give an Example of When You Showed Initiative’

 Hiring managers tend to ask job candidates challenging questions during interviews.
 While some of these questions will target your skills and experience, others will aim to uncover who you are as an individual.

-Being asked to give an example where you showed initiative aims to do just that, so you should be prepared to answer this commonly-asked question in every interview.
+Being asked to give an example where you showed initiative aims to do just that, so you should be prepared to answer this commonly asked question in every interview.

 Why hiring managers ask this question

 Hiring managers are on the lookout for creative, action-oriented people who are proactive and ready to go above and beyond when needed.
-These are the people whose efforts foster growth in the organisation, ideas are nurtured, and customers get maximum satisfaction from dealing with the company.
+These are the people whose efforts foster growth in the organization, ideas are nurtured, and customers get maximum satisfaction from dealing with the company.

 Due to this, you should be ready to prove to your interviewer that you have got what it takes and bring value to the role.